Audiology Externship at Yale Hearing & Balance Center

 Steps for the student/university to follow in the application process:

-Please have your program director contact Bernadette Palmese, AuD (203) 785-4454 or email@example.com prior to sending a cover letter and current resume.
+Please contact our center at email@example.com or (203) 785-2467 prior to sending a cover letter and current resume.

 Contact Person: (preceptor, supervisor or extern coordinator)

-The Yale Hearing and Balance Center provides world class, comprehensive hearing and balance services for adults and children.
-Our caring team of multidisciplinary specialists offers innovative solutions to diagnostic, treatment, and management techniques for a range of congenital and acquired disorders, including hearing impairments, tinnitus, aural atresia, benign paroxysmal positional vertigo BP...PV), cholesteatoma, and hearing loss.
+The Yale Hearing and Balance Center provides world class, comprehensive hearing and balance services for patients of all ages.
+Our caring team of multidisciplinary specialists offers innovative solutions to diagnostic, treatment, and management techniques for a range of congenital and acquired disorders, including hearing impairments, tinnitus, aural atresia, benign paroxysmal positional vertigo BPPV), cholesteatoma, and hearing loss.

 As faculty of the Yale School of Medicine Department of Surgery, our team members are among the best in their fields of research and practice.
 While their dedication to helping adults and children with hearing and balance disorders is apparent through the compassion and commitment they bring daily to patients, their research has helped advance the science of hearing and balance so that adults and children everywhere can lead better lives.